MagicCap/MagicCap/README.md

 - Very flexible.
 You can choose to upload to whatever service you want to or just save the file.

 # Requirements
-Linux requires `scrot` for this to work.
+Linux requires `scrot` for this to work. and not to run as root

 # Supported Uploaders
 MagicCap supports the following uploaders (this list will expand over time):